beyarkay/vvim/README.md

     - Use the keylogging data to annotate when the actual key presses are.
     - Some sort of visualisation of what the model (as saved under `model.pkl`) is predicting for the current sensor values.
-- 3D print a glove to hold everything:
-    - This will keep the sensors in place better, resulting in more accurate finger measurements
-    - If designed properly, it should be less cumbersome to type with than the glove
-    - The fingertips should be open, as it's tricky to type properly when my fingertips can't feel the keys.
-    - This should allow for easier expansion into using more sensors
-    - Definitely needs to have space for the force sensors

-## To Do
-- Add a category to allow the glove to predict that no key is being pressed.
 - If flex sensors aren't enough to predict exactly when a key is pressed, add force sensors to the fingertips.
 - Experiment to see if you _really_ need two sensors per finger, or if you can